tkcthulhu/dnd/src/evercraft/pseudocode.md

 - starts with 12 charisma
 - dex levels with player level
 - gains 10 hit points + const mod per level instead of 5

+# Iteration 3

+races
+    -multiple sets of defualt attributes for different races -human
+        -orc
+        -elf
+    - Inside an IF ELSE statement